awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day4.md

 ****

 ## Bacon
+- born in london 1561
+	- lawyer and politician
+	- parliament in 1584
+	- traditional deduction deduction had produced little scientific knowledge, leading us astray
+- __Man being the servant and interpreter of nature__
+	- beyond his nature he knows nothing
+	- helpless beyond nature
+- __Instruments in assisting in work__
+	- understanding and assisting in life
+- __Human knowledge where the cause is unknown the effect cannot be produced__
+	- nature to be commanded must be obeyed
+- __Our logic gives us stability from error__
+	- does more harm than good, predisposing our expectation, thus making it biased
+- __syllogism__
+	- _consists of_ propositions
+	- propositions consist of words, words are symbols of notions
+	- if notions are confused there can be no firm conclusion made, only hope then lies in true induction
+- __notions__
+	- substance, quality, passion, and essence are __NOT__ notions
+	- rather ill defined, and fantastical
+- __discovering the truth__
+	- there are only two ways
+	- _senses and particulars to general axioms_: proceeds judgement, fly's from senses to general axioms, from these to principles
+	- _derives axioms and particulars from senses and particulars_: gradual rise, unbroken ascent, arrives at the most general axioms last of all. _true induction_
+	- difference between methods of induction is infinite
+	- establishing certainty, through methodical process
+- most conclusions within human reasoning are rash and unsubstantiated, these are examples of common induction
+- __idols and the human mind__
+	1) _tribe_
+		- foundation in human nature
+		- race of men, or the human nature itself
+		- (__false__) sense of man is the measure of things
+		- make the truth difficult to discern
+		- human understanding is like a false mirror, distorting reality by mingling in a nature of its own (perception)
+	2) _cave_
+		- individual man
+		- their individual life experiences
+	3) _market_
+		- formed by the association with other men
+		- discourse associates with taboo, thus guiding our thinking
+	4) _theater_
+		- immigrated into mans mind from various dogmas
+		- from things such as philosophy's
+	- Idols destroy the senses, and have taken deep root in mans nature
 - __true induction vs common induction__
   - _true_: longer more deliberate way of induction, exploring every possibility
     - the same as common, without making generalizations